 After taking 8 of these DNP pills - with just 2 being enough for a fatal overdose - Eloise began to feel slightly unwell and took herself to A&E. With no antidote, as the pill kicked in her metabolism soared, there was nothing that could be done and she died later that day.
 She was just 21 years old.

 Neal Patel, pharmacist and head of corporate communications at the Royal Pharmaceutical Society (RPS), spoke to the Guardian stating the importance of using credible sources when buying medication online.
-We totally agree with Patel that you must seek to purchase your treatment from UK based pharmacies with websites that require a consultation with a registered doctor before the treatment will be prescribed to you.
+We totally agree with Patel that you must seek to purchase your treatment from UK based pharmacies with websites that require a consultation with a qualified doctor before the treatment will be prescribed to you.
 If the medication seems too easy to obtain, in particular, it is available without a prescription, then it is highly likely that it is fake, faulty or extremely dangerous.

-In terms of weight loss treatments, there are options available online that are clinically proven to produce results.
+In terms of weight loss treatments, there are options available online that are proven to produce results.
 However, you should never purchase any treatment without filling out a consultation associated with a credible pharmacy first.
-One example of such a treatment is Xenical, which contains the active ingredient orlistat and is fully licensed in the UK, but you should never be issued with a prescription without having your consultation reviewed by a registered doctor first.
+One example of such a treatment is Xenical, which contains the active ingredient orlistat and is fully licensed in the UK, but you should never be issued with a prescription without having your consultation reviewed by a qualified doctor first.
 Any website that advertises 'slimming pills' without prescription is selling either an unlicensed treatment or something that probably doesn't work.
 Whilst such licences abroad can be lax, the UK has a thorough and trustworthy system – stay local!

 It's important to remember that you should never be taking a weight loss treatment unless you are classed as obese, as measured by your BMI.
 Weight loss treatment should never be prescribed if you're just looking to lose a couple of pounds.